 - Sulfur powder (if you’re choosing this method as an insect repellent)

 - Lawnmower or shears and pruners

 - Home made weed killers

-A combination of the aforementioned items should go a long way in helping you get rid of chiggers.
-Apart from that, some suggestions we’ve made earlier will help you prevent them from being anywhere near you in the first place, and in case you do encounter chiggers in your yard, you know exactly how to tackle them now!
+A combination of the aforementioned items should go a long way in helping you stay chigger protected.
+Apart from that, some suggestions we’ve made earlier will help you prevent them from being anywhere near you in the first place, and if you do encounter chiggers in your yard, you know exactly how to get rid of them now!